veebch/Bip39-Dice/README.md

 ## Storing your seed

-The code that you generated needs to be stored in a secure way, here's one (of many) possible methods:
+The code that you generated needs to be stored in a secure way, here's  a video of one (of many) possible methods:

 [![Electro Etching](http://img.youtube.com/vi/RVYHCVpeyEA/0.jpg)](http://www.youtube.com/watch?v=RVYHCVpeyEA "Video Title")